 Many moving companies sell mattress cartons, made specifically to fit your mattress to keep it clean, and safe from tears or other damage that can occur during a move.
 You will be happy when you are finally finished with your move to be able to plop down onto your mattress right away and have it be free of funky smells or damage.

-As long as you have some sturdy cardboard boxes, a marking pen and sealing tape, you are halfway to an easier move.
-Throw in a wardrobe box and some inexpensive protective plastic bags, and you can rest easy that your bedding and other linens will arrive at their new destination safely and sound, and most of all clean and ready to use.
+As long as you have some sturdy cardboard boxes, a permanent marker, and packing tape, you are halfway to an easier move.
+Throw in a wardrobe box and some inexpensive protective plastic bags, and you can rest easy so that your bedding and other linens will arrive at their new destination safely and sound, and most of all clean and ready to use.